Loading…

 Senior Engineer, Lenovo

-Adrian Huang is a Senior Linux Engineer in the Lenovo Infrastructure Solutions Group (ISG) based in in Taipei, Taiwan.
+Adrian Huang is a Senior Linux Engineer in the Lenovo Infrastructure Solutions Group (ISG) based in Taipei, Taiwan.
 He has experience with Linux kernel IOMMU subsystem, Linux kernel synchronization, Linux kernel interrupt mechanism and memory management.

 Tuesday June 24, 2025 3:05pm - 3:45pm MDT